-Entrusting Sam Manuard with the design of his IMOCA, Armel Tripon really packed a punch: L’Occitane bares no resemblance to her ‘playmates’ with her scow bow, her moderate beam and her raised foils…
+Entrusting Sam Manuard with the design of his IMOCA, Armel Tripon really packed a punch: L’Occitane en Provence bore no resemblance to her ‘playmates’ with her scow bow, her moderate beam and her raised foils…

 Indeed, the naval architect had already designed racing yachts in other classes with increasingly wide bows, culminating with a scow bow.
 L’Occitane en Provence is a radical introduction to the Imoca class in this regard.
 Built at Black Pepper Yachts, the monohull hit the water in early 2020, before having her foils installed at the end of the winter.

 The performance seems to match up to the project’s ambitions and, significantly, the IMOCA is pretty dry, which is a definite advantage for a singlehanded round the world race.
 Sam Manuard, who’d already collaborated on the design of the foils for Maître CoQ (turned Initiatives Cœur), has totally revised the siting of these appendages, which exit the hull at the sheer in contrast to the other monohulls.
 After retiring from the Vendée Arctique Les Sables d'Olonne, Armel Tripon revealed the full potential of the boat in the Vendée Globe 2020-2021.
 Despite an 11th place, notably due to a hook problem at the beginning of the race (he was lying in 32nd place in the Bay of Biscay), L'Occitane en Provence showed that the latest generation foilers are formidable in fairly mild sea conditions, posting the best time of the fleet in the Southern Ocean, and covering 28,315 miles on her circumnavigation of the world at an average speed of 13.93 knots.